-- (i) When was your central heating system or partial central heating system installed?
-2 years ago - (ii) Do you have a maintenance contract for the central heating system?
+- When was your central heating system or partial central heating system installed?
+System was installed prior to my ownership, but is approx 5yrs old and was serviced last year - (ii) Do you have a maintenance contract for the central heating system?
+No